Connect Your LDAP Directory for User Login and Group Sync

 Configuration

-LDAP is configured under the security context of your Kestra configuration file.
-Below is an example configuration with Kestra-specific properties on top of the Micronaut configuration.
+LDAP is configured under the security context of your Kestra Security and Secrets configuration file.

 micronaut: